Getting Started with LabOne Modules¶

 }

-A new instance of a LabOne Module can be created at any time, and there is no limitation how many instances can be created.
-However, since every module creates a new session to the Data Server, it consumes resources both inside the client and the server.
-LabOne Modules should therefore be created with care.
+A new instance of a LabOne module can be created at any time, and there is no limitation on the number of module instances.
+However, since every module creates a new session to the data server, it consumes resources in the client and the server.
+Therefore, LabOne modules should be created with care.

 module = session.modules.device_settings